-- I have tried everything: pellets, poison grain, gas canisters, sonic emitters vibrators.
+- I have tried everything: pellets, poison grain, gas canisters, sonic emitters, and vibrators.
 Nothing has worked.
-What am I
+What am I doing wrong?

-- How does the GopherGoner™ trap work to eliminate moles and gophers?
+- How does the Gophergoner trap work to kill moles and gophers?

 - Where do I set the traps for a mole?
 Where do I set the traps for a gopher?